Akashsingh310/Mobile-Factory-Backend/README.md

 # Mobile-Factory-Backend

-This repository contains a simple Flask app that provides an API for processing orders
+This repository contains a simple Flask app that provides an API for processing orders.

+Prerequisites to be installed - Python3

 ## Installation

-To install the app, you will need to have Python 3 installed on your system.
-First fork this repo then You can then clone this repository by using command `git clone` and install the required dependencies using `pip`
+1. First fork this repo and then clone this repository by using the command `git clone` and install the required dependencies using `pip`.

-You can use any editor I have used Pycharm

-First Open the main.py and run `python main.py`
+2. Open main.py and run `python main.py`.

-Then open new termial and paste `Invoke-WebRequest -Method POST -ContentType "application/json" -Body '{"components": ["I","A","D","F","K"]}' -Uri http://127.0.0.1:5000/orders` this command you give you output
+3. Now open new termial and paste `Invoke-WebRequest -Method POST -ContentType "application/json" -Body '{"components": ["I","A","D","F","K"]}' -Uri http://127.0.0.1:5000/orders` this command you give you output

 ## Output